-An insurance policy that self-employed people can choose to have to cover lost income if they cannot work due to accident or illness.
+An insurance policy which covers self-employed people for lost income if they cannot work due to accident or illness.

-To qualify for this cover you need to be able to demonstrate a regular income over two years.
+To qualify for this cover you need to demonstrate a regular income over two years.
 Superannuation companies can also provide this insurance.

 Most respondents of the 2018 APDG survey did not have income protection.

 - ‘It can feel hard early in your career to justify the expense of paying the insurance premium.
 If you do not have income protection, it is a good idea to plan for how you will ride out a period of not working due to illness or injury’